smokers10/infrast/README.md

 * Make configuration YAML (follow the prefered vonfiguration format below).
 * Call head function on your project it will require configuration YAML file path.

-note :  user management is excluded from head
+note :  user management ^ Middleware is excluded from head

 ## Basic Configuration
 ```